chrisemunt/mg-dbx/README.md

 ### v2.0.14 (17 June 2020)

 * Extend the processing of InterSystems Object References (orefs) to cater for instances of an object embedded as a property in other objects.
-For example, consider two classes Patient and Doctor where an instance of a Doctor may be embedded in a Patient record (On the Server: "Property MyDoctor As Doctor").
+For example, consider two classes: Patient and Doctor where an instance of a Doctor may be embedded in a Patient record (On the Server: "Property MyDoctor As Doctor").
 And on the Node.js side...

         var patient = db.classmethod("User.Patient", "%OpenId", patient_id);
         var doctor = patient.getproperty("MyDoctor");
         var doctor_name = doctor.getproperty("Name");

 * Correct a fault in the processing of output values returned from YottaDB functions that led to output string values not being terminated correctly.
 The result being unexpected characters appended to function outputs.

+### v2.0.15 (22 June 2020)

+* Correct a fault that could lead to fatal error conditions when creating new JS objects in multithreaded Node.js applications (i.e. when using Node.js/V8 worker threads).